sleepingkingstudios/rosebriar/_includes/chapters/combat.md

 Generally, in the {{ page.system_name }} system, a point of damage is a point of damage, whether it results from a hail of arrows or a scorching fireball.
 This abstracts away a great deal of complexity.
 Sometimes, however, the source of injury matters, particularly for creatures that may be particularly resistant or particularly vulnerable to damage from a particular source.
 A plant monster, for example, might be vulnerable to fire attacks, while a ghost might ignore any sources of physical harm.

 {{ page.system_name }} handles these cases using damage types.
 It is important to note that most of the time, damage types are invisible.
 One point of fire energy damage and one point of wood bludgeoning damage have exactly the same effect on a character or creature unless there is an explicit effect that alters or triggers on one of those types.
+There are no complicated type charts to memorize - weapons, spells and abilities will always tell you what kind of damage they deal, and creatures will always explicitly list any weaknesses or resistances.

 #### Physical Damage